Shewit-ww/Personalized-multi-agent-tutor/README.md

 ## 1. Chosen Use Case & Rationale

-This project implements a **multi-agent adaptive tutoring system for Python programming**.
+This project implements a **multi-agent adaptive tutoring system for any course or concept**.
 The system personalizes learning by coordinating multiple specialized agents such as curriculum planning, concept explanation, assessment generation, and feedback analysis.

 The multi-agent architecture was chosen to simulate a real tutoring team where each agent focuses on a specific educational task, improving learning quality and adaptability.